New Student Assessment

 Frequently Asked Questions

 Ridgewater College administers the College Board Accuplacer which is endorsed by the Minnesota State Colleges and Universities system.
-This test is administered using a computer and is not timed.
-However, you should plan on approximately 1½ hours to complete the test.
+This assessment is administered using a computer and is not timed.
+However, you should plan on approximately 1½ hours to complete all sections.
 Please allow yourself plenty of time to take the assessment so you don’t feel rushed.
 Remember this is your first step in achieving your educational goals!

 Can special arrangements be made for students with disabilities?